Dedicated Customer Support

 In the early stages of life, your baby's digestive system is still maturing, which plays a significant role in acid reflux.
 Fortunately, in most cases, reflux in infants is a normal part of their development and does not cause significant problems.
 Several factors can contribute to acid reflux in newborns:

-• Immature Digestive System: Newborns have immature digestive systems, including underdeveloped lower esophageal sphincters (LES), which may not fully close to prevent the reflux of stomach contents into the esophagus.
+• Immature Digestive System: Newborns have immature digestive systems, including underdeveloped lower esophageal sphincters (LES), which may not fully close, allowing stomach contents to reflux into the esophagus.

-• Feeding Position: Feeding newborns in a lying-down position, especially with a bottle, can increase the likelihood of reflux as gravity does not assist in keeping stomach contents down.
+• Feeding Position: Feeding newborns in a lying-down position, especially with a bottle, can increase the likelihood of reflux because gravity does not help keep stomach contents down.

 • Overfeeding: Overfeeding, whether through breastfeeding or bottle-feeding, can lead to excessive intake of milk, causing the stomach to become overly full and increasing the chances of reflux.

 • Type of Milk: Breastfed babies may experience reflux if the mother consumes certain foods or drinks that may irritate the baby's stomach or increase gas production.
-In formula-fed babies, switching formulas or using a formula that is not well-tolerated may contribute to reflux.
+In formula-fed babies, switching formulas or using a poorly tolerated formula may contribute to reflux.

 • Positioning After Feeding: Placing a baby in a lying-down position immediately after feeding can increase the likelihood of reflux.
 Holding the baby upright for at least 20-30 minutes after feeding is recommended to allow gravity to help keep stomach contents down.